What can deserts teach us about the ecology of wealth and designing great cities?

 We could have cities that are 10 times better than any city in the world today if we make strong design choices, meaning no noisy, dangerous cars, and if we attend to ecology and roll it out in a big way.

-If you enjoyed Episode 10 please be sure to subscribe so you don't miss a show.
-You can download a copy of the reference design and eat in the city dot com and please join me next time when I'll examine the unique garden to table cafe culture.
-That reference design makes possible.
+If you enjoyed Episode 10, please be sure to subscribe so you don't miss a show.
+You can download a copy of the Reference Design at Edenicity.com.
+And please join me next time when I'll examine the unique garden to table cafe culture that the Reference Design makes possible.
 I'm Kev Polk, and this has been Edenicity.